mongodb-university/yokedox/plugins/JsonDocletJava8/README.md

 ...
 ```

-The JSON files contain the constructs of Javadoc.
-You can use these to re-skin,
+The JSON files contain the **complete** constructs of Javadoc.
+You can use
-analyze, mung, etc. without having to write a doclet yourself.
+these to re-skin, analyze, mung, etc. without having to write a doclet yourself.

 ## Building the Doclet